-Copper connections can be made using screened Category 5e or Category 6 cable.
+Copper connections should be made using screened Category 5e or Category 6 cable.
 The cable MUST be screened in order to comply with EMC requirements.
-Details are given in the 'Category 5e and6 Cables' section of this document.
+Details are given in the 'Category 5e and 6 Cables' section of this document.

 Fiber connections